• Skip to main content

 Jump to Recipe Pin Recipe

-Chocolate chip cookies are my weakness.
+These eggless chocolate chip cookies are my weakness.
 Especially freshly baked, homemade chocolate chip cookies right out of the oven!
 I know, I know, you're going to say, "I thought this blog is made up of foods that nourish your body," but cookies nourish your body AND your soul.
 I don't believe in restricting yourself from foods if you don't have any health concerns, especially cookies.
 Have the cookies if you want!
+And a good eggless cookie is hard to find, but now you can make some in the comfort of your own home!

 Jump to: